frizb/Bypassing-Web-Application-Firewalls/README.md

-# Bypassing-Web-Application-Firewalls
+# Bypassing-Web-Application-Firewalls-And-XSS-Filters
-A series of python scripts for generating weird character combinations for bypassing web application firewalls (WAF).
+A series of python scripts for generating weird character combinations and lists for BurpSuite Pro for bypassing web application firewalls (WAF) and XSS filters.
 These python scripts have been created to fuzz wierd combinations:

  * URL Escape Characters